childshc-github/OSPREY_setup/README.md

 #### 1. RESISTOR_setup.sh

 - Obtain the RESISTOR_setup.sh file from this GitHub page.
 Move it into your /home/user/ directory, and give permissions (chmod +x RESISTOR_setup.sh).
-If you are using an IDE such as VSCode, you will notice the color of the file will change, meaning you have successfully been given permissions.
+If you are using an IDE such as VSCode, you will notice the color of the file will change, meaning you have successfully given permissions.

 - Invoke the script using ./RESISTOR_setup.sh.
 You will recieve a terminal output stating the estimated install time.
 You will then type "yes" (or "y") in response to any prompts from the miniconda3 install.